mcmire/personal-content--writings/source/blog/posts/minesweeper-2.md

 that doesn't.

-In the same way design is used to create physical objects, design is also used to create code as well.
+In the same way design is used to create physical objects, design is also used to create code.
 Code that looks one way may also "feel" different than code that looks another way.
 And because we use code to make things happen on the screen or otherwise, code has an interface, too.
 Typically you'll hear it referred to as the *API*.

 jQuery has a concise and clear API.
 When the creator of jQuery, [John Resig][]{:target="_blank"}, designed the library, he founded the API on two big